mIRC

 What is SETI@home?

 A Radio Telescope SETI@home is a scientific experiment that harnesses the power of hundreds of thousands of Internet-connected computers in the Search for ExtraTerrestrial Intelligence or SETI as part of project Serendip.
 You can participate by running a program that automagically downloads and analyzes radio telescope data from Puerto Rico's Arecibo Radio Telescope.
-An excellent explaination about the radio signal we are listening for is found at the SETI@home website.
+An excellent explanation about the radio signal we are listening for is found at the SETI@home website.
 As you will see, there is a small but captivating possibility that your computer will detect the faint murmur of a civilization beyond Earth.
 And the next step is to chat with them, through mIRC of course ;-)

 How does it work?